iworks/5o5-results-archive/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.0.9 - 2024-09-10 =
+* The section read more has been added.
+* Results showing has been improved.

 = 1.0.8 - 2023-07-11 =
 * The empty Gravatar has been fixed.